jessiesiat/laradev/README.md

 --

-Thats it!
+Thats it for now,
-Now visit `http://yourapp/laradev` and login with the default user/password.
+append `laradev` to the url of `yourapp` (`http://yourapp/laradev`) and login with the default user/password.
 Username: juan@ph.ph
 Password: juan123

+--

+Thats it for now and I hope you will learn from it.

 ---

-Thats it for now and I hope you will learn from it.